 Tremont Temple, Baptist church building in Downtown Boston, US

-Tremont Temple is a Renaissance Revival building on Tremont Street that features a large auditorium with multiple levels above and below.
-The structure contains ground-floor shops and office spaces on the upper stories.
+Tremont Temple is a Renaissance Revival church building on Tremont Street in downtown Boston, Massachusetts.
+It has a large auditorium spread across several levels, with ground-floor shops and office spaces occupying the upper floors.

 The community of curious travelers